 I stayed on this site religiously looking at other schools interview feedback.
 I also looked up interview questions from other sites, my first year friend sent me some questions she had, and I did a mock interview.

-Applicants were overwhelmingly impressed by the friendliness and welcoming atmosphere of the staff and interviewers.
-They appreciated the relaxed, conversational nature of the interviews and the professionalism exhibited throughout the process.
-Many also highlighted the state-of-the-art facilities and the genuine interest shown in them by the admissions representatives.
+Applicants were overwhelmingly impressed by the friendliness, professionalism, and welcoming atmosphere of the staff and interviewers at the school.
+They appreciated the conversational and relaxed nature of the interviews, the beautiful and modern facilities, and the genuine interest shown in them during the process.
+Many highlighted the positive interactions with the faculty and staff, as well as the overall sense of comfort and ease provided throughout their visit.

 The faculty was by far the nicest I have ever encountered.
 The facilities are so gorgeous...that was a huge selling factor.
 Everything is brand new and state of the art.